-If you are road tripping across Canada and starting or ending your trip in Vancouver, consider adding few more days to your itinerary for a side trip to Vancouver Island.
+If you are road-tripping across Western Canada and starting or ending your trip in Vancouver, consider adding a few more days to your itinerary for a side trip to Vancouver Island.

 The best way to travel around Vancouver Island

-The best way to get around the Island is by campervan.
-It gives you the freedom of being in the right place at the right time without having to worry about hotel bills.
-The best place to search for camper vans is on the most extensive campervan price comparison website Motorhome republic.
+The best place to search for camper vans is on the most extensive campervan price comparison website Motorhome Republic.
 Make sure you book your campervan well in advance!
-Canada is a popular destination for RV holiday makers!
+Canada is a popular destination for RV holidaymakers!

-If renting a campervan isn't within your price range or you are not into camping just rent a compact car instead.
-I always use and recommend Discover Car Hire for that purpose.
-It's the worlds biggest car rental search engine.
+If renting a campervan isn’t within your price range or you are not into camping just rent a compact car instead.
+I always use and recommend Discover Cars for that purpose.
+It’s the world’s biggest car rental search engine.

 When is the best time to visit Vancouver Island?

 Vancouver Island can be partial to some pretty bad storms, most of which come from November to February.
 This is also the coldest time of the year with average temperatures flirting with freezing point (0C/32F).
-That being said it is quietest time of the year too.
+That being said it is the quietest time of the year too.

 This road trip itinerary is best between May and October

 When the longer days start to bring warmth back to the Island and the darling buds of May start to blossom, the island springs back to life.
-The spring shoulder season of May and June are a great time to visit.
+The spring shoulder season of May and June is a great time to visit.
 The Island’s not that crowded and the wildlife is already out in full force.